George Paul Memorial Bull Riding: About

 Paul joined the American Junior Rodeo Association (AJRA) in 1961 at the age of 14.
 In 1965, he won the AJRA bull riding world championship, and the following year in 1966, he won the AJRA bareback bronc riding and all-around world championships.
 He later attended a rodeo school held by 16-time RCA world champion Jim Shoulders.
 Paul counted that experience as one of the most beneficial of his career.
 The same year he won his bareback and all-around world championships in the AJRA, he turned professional and joined the RCA.
 In 1967, he entered and traveled to multiple RCA rodeos by ground either in a car or pick-up truck, but most of the time, he flew.
-Being a pilot, he would fly his own plane, a twin engine Bonanza, for the opportunity to enter more rodeos and win more money to qualify for the RCA’s championship event, the National Finals Rodeo (NFR) in Oklahoma City, Oklahoma, in December, where the year’s RCA world champions in each rodeo event were determined.
+Being a licensed pilot, he would fly his own plane, a twin engine Bonanza, for the opportunity to enter more rodeos and win more money to qualify for the RCA's championship event, the National Finals Rodeo (NFR) in Oklahoma City, Oklahoma, in December, where the year's RCA world champions in each rodeo event were determined.
 Only the top 15 money winners in each event were qualified to compete.
 Paul succeeded in qualifying for his first NFR in bull riding that year.
 He successfully rodeo seven of his nine bulls and finished 4th in the final RCA bull riding world standings that year.
 He also finished 13th in the all-around category.

 1968 would prove to be a milestone year for Paul.
 He traveled 125,000 miles to 150 RCA rodeos in the United States and Canada.
 He would compete in both bareback bronc riding and bull riding, but if he could only compete in one event at a rodeo because of scheduling, he entered just in bull riding.
 By the middle of the middle season, Paul was successfully riding all of his bulls to the eight-second whistle, no matter how hard they bucked.
 When the regular season ended, he had successfully ridden 79 bulls in a row; a record that still stands in bull riding to this day.
 He qualified for his second NFR in bull riding with a commanding lead in the world standings.
 It was his first bull at the NFR that bucked him off and ended his successful ride streak.
-However, he would successfully ride his remaining eight bulls and win both the RCA bull riding world championship and the NFR bull riding average title.
+However, he would successfully ride his remaining eight bulls and win both the NFR bull riding average title and the RCA bull riding world championship.

-In 1969, Paul decided to stay close to home to help with his family’s one million acre ranch in Mexico, but in 1970, he decided to try to qualify for the NFR again.
+In 1969, Paul decided to stay close to home to help with his family's one million acre ranch in Mexico, but in 1970, he decided to try to qualify for the NFR again.